wu87988622/ohara/docs/src/setting_definition.rst

 #. editable (**boolean**) — true if this setting is modifiable
 #. key (**string**) — the key of configuration
 #. :ref:`valueType <setting-definition-type>` (**string**) — the type of value
+#. necessary (**string**)

+  - REQUIRED — this field has no default and user MUST define something for it.
-#. required (**boolean**) — true if this setting has no default value and you have to assign a value.
-Otherwise, you can’t start connector.
+  - OPTIONAL — this field has no default and user does NOT need to define something for it.
+  - OPTIONAL_WITH_DEFAULT — this field has a fixed default value
+  - OPTIONAL_WITH_RANDOM_DEFAULT — this field has a "random" default value

 #. defaultValue (**string**) — the default value
 #. documentation (**string**) — the explanation of this definition
 #. internal (**string**) — true if this setting is assigned by system automatically.